willowtreeapps/Hyperion-iOS/README.md

 ```

 ## Adding Tools
-Once tools have been installed you can configure which tools Hyperion displays by adding a file called `HyperionDependencies.plist`.
-Below is an example of the contents
+Hyperion automatically finds every class that conforms to HYPPlugin and adds it to the drawer.
+If you want to customize what tools show up in your drawer you can add a special plist file called `HyperionDependencies.plist` that lists all of the plugins that should be added.
+Below is an example of the contents:

 ```
 <?xml version="1.0" encoding="UTF-8"?>